The Frankfurt PX, July

 If the factory does the polymerization for you, it is a

 plastic or synthetic rubber.
-If you do the polymerization, the
+If you do the polymerization

 product is a varnish (paint) or glue.
 You polymerize

-with oxygen and UV bombardment; i.e., putting the varnished,
+with oxygen (a breeze) and UV bombardment (sunlight) by putting the

-painted or glued item out in the sun to "dry" (harden).
+painted or glued item outside in the sun to "dry" (harden).
 For

 varnish or pigmented varnish ("paint"), solvents are added to